 On day ten we travel into the Great Rift Valley, visiting Lake Manyara National Park and the village of Mto wa Mbu.

-First we take a guided walk in Mto wa Mbu, visiting a local market, farms, craft shops and huts.
+First, we take a guided walk in Mto wa Mbu, visiting a local market, farm fields, craft shops and huts.
 Then we enjoy a traditional home-cooked lunch with one of the local families.
 After experiencing the diverse and colourful cultures of northern Tanzania in Mto wa Mbu, we set off for the scenic Lake Manyara National Park.

 Flanked by the western side of the Rift Valley escarpment Lake Manyara National Park is a scenic gem, hosting a variety of animals and birds.
 The park is known for its tree-climbing lions and big troops of baboons, along with its prolific birdlife, including raptors, flamingos and storks.
 Other animal sightings include elephants, zebras, giraffes, buffalos and hippos.